“…you are lukewarm, neither hot nor cold…” (Revelation 3:16)

 “…and standing behind Him at His feet, weeping, she began to wet His feet with her tears, and kept wiping them with the hair of her head, and kissing His feet, and anointing them with the perfume…” (Luke 7:38)

-We can tell a lot about ourselves by what it takes to embarrass us.
+We can learn a lot about ourselves by what it takes to embarrass us.
 Paul says even to speak of what some do is shameful.
 Then he says, “I am not ashamed of the gospel of Christ.”

 So many church members speak easily of forbidden practices, but “blush to speak His name.”
 Something is bad wrong.
 We should fear silence and shrink from disobedience.